chinaweine/Vintage-and-Rolling_rate-Analysis/README.md

 group by t5.previous_status, t5.New_status
 order by t5.previous_status
 ```
-Finally, we put two time period data together and using powet pivot or power BI to visualization data.
-We can get the following two tables, the first table is displaying as count number, the second table is displaying as percent number.
-From the second table, we can figure out if the previous status is past due 0-30 days, in the next 12 months, there is 40.40% borrowers still keeping past due 0-30 days, and there are 43.35% borrowers will pay off their debt on time, and only less than 10% borrowers’ status will escalate.
+Finally, we put two time period data together and using power BI to visualization data.
+We can get a Rolling_rate table which displaying final result as percent number.
+From Rolling_rate table, we can figure out if the previous status is past due 0-30 days, in the next 12 months, there is 40.40% borrowers still keeping past due 0-30 days, and there are 43.35% borrowers will pay off their debt on time, and only less than 10% borrowers’ status will escalate.
 For those who old status is past due 60 days, 31.28% will roll back, and 2.64% will continue escalating.
 ![image](https://user-images.githubusercontent.com/50256538/198988561-9bcc0b81-acd8-4df6-9d00-5593a6e57807.png)